LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_inout.rst

 5. Make ``close()`` safe after both a normal test and a partial setup failure.

 The :doc:`test_hardware_object` tutorial shows how to check the resulting InOut directly.
-See :class:`~crappy.inout.InOut` for the full custom interface and :class:`~crappy.blocks.IOBlock` for every acquisition and command setting.
+See :class:`~crappy.inout.meta_inout.inout.InOut` for the full custom interface and :class:`~crappy.blocks.IOBlock` for every acquisition and command setting.
 Chunked acquisition uses additional methods and is covered separately by the :doc:`streaming_acquisition` tutorial.